juanmbraga/Unifei/Selected/Heterogenous List (COM111 - Project 1)/README.md

   * All the code for the main function and the ADT is here.
 * Modulo 07 - Trabalho Pratico 01 - Lista Heterogenea.pdf
   * The final document, with the description of concept and implementation.
-* Modulo 07 - Trabalho Pratico 01 - Lista Heterogenea (Slides Introducao).pdf
-  * The slides I made to help me illustrate the explanation during the video presentation (not uploaded here)
 * Proposta.md
   * The instructions for the assignment
 * On the concept of Heterogeneous Lists.md